kostafey/ejc-sql/README.md

 * SQLite

 Autocompletion data is stored in the database structure cache.
-This cache is located on Clojure side, so it's global: same database structure information shared between different buffers connected to the same database.
-An attempt to autocomplete requires data from it or lanches a thread aimed to create this cache.
-If Clojure side has the database structure cache, autocompletion variants returned immediately.
+This cache is located on Clojure side, so it's global: the same database structure information is shared between different buffers connected to the same database.
+An attempt to autocomplete requires data from cache or lanches a thread aimed to create it.
+If Clojure side has the database structure cache, autocompletion variants are returned immediately.
 If not, the database structure cache creation process starts.
-It's async, so the process of Emacs is not blocked and the user can move point (cursor), edit SQL and so on.
+It's async, so the process of Emacs is not blocked, and the user can move the point (cursor), edit SQL, and so on.
 If the user waits for autocompletion and doesn't move point (cursor) during this process, he will get autocompletion variants.
-To checkout the current database connection cache run `ejc-print-cache`.
+In order to checkout the current database connection cache run `ejc-print-cache`.

 Any successfully executed DDL query (`CREATE`, `ALTER`, `DROP`, `RENAME`) clears